The 2026 Concert List

 This was the fifth and final day of a big show stretch that started with The Midnight and ended with a 3-hour drive on Monday morning ahead of a work day.
 Yes, it was a slog, but totally worth it.
 Got to Detroit on a blustery day, parked early to avoid the Tigers and Pistons traffic.
 Went to a flawless new bar, The Bastille.
 Ate some Mom’s Spaghetti.
 Merch (and Mitch) was on point, with a sticker and 5-pin set that I apportioned two to a random guy who gave me a free Coors Light and one to the quad who I’ve seen accompany my friend at a few harder shows.
 She makes the trip to GR quite often, she gets a pin.

 It’s so important to have a solid foundational lead up to destination show.
-A show can be great but the journey terrible that makes the whole day bad.
+A show can be great but if the journey is terrible that makes the whole day bad.
 But this day wasn’t.
 It was damn near perfect.
 One thing went astray, but not worth getting into here, and doesn’t matter anymore anyhow.

 66. Phoneboy [Heart Attack Man, Slow Joy]